Don't Know Jack

 Answer the question

 Four options.
 Intent words highlighted so you know what the question is actually testing.
-Submit your answer and find out immediately if you knew Jack.
+Click your answer directly from the email.

 03